Tiny Travel Tales: The People You Meet Scuba Diving

 Each one left an impression.

-The Heartbeat of the Boat
+The Heartbeat of the Boat: The Crew

 I can’t help but wonder: how do they feel about us—visitors, tourists, strangers passing through?
 Do they welcome it?
 Or is it simply survival, especially in places where tourism is the only horizon?
 Is their connection to place born of love, or of necessity?